SergiiGlad/kubernetes/Resourses.md

  * **_Service_**: Defines a logical set of pod and policies for accessing Pods.
 Also act as LoadBalance

  * **_Deployment_**: Describes the desired state for how pods should be deployed across a cluster.
 Using Deployment you can simply and reliably rollout new software version without downtime or error.
 This "rollout: process is configurable and careful.
+ Deployment responsible for updating pods in a rolling update fashion and is implemented internally in controllers.

  * **_REPLICATION CONTROLLER_**: Ensure that a specified number of pod replicas a re running on worker nodes at all times.